-Provide each on-ground instructor with a copy of the ADA Student Accommodation Agreement, obtain the instructor's signature, and deliver the signed Agreement(s) to the director of student success or academic coordinator.
-If a student registers for undergraduate online classes, contact uservices@national.edu, for graduate online courses, contact graduniversityservices@national.edu prior to the start of each academic term so that the accommodations may be implemented in the online classes.
+Provide each instructor with a copy of the ADA Student Accommodation Agreement, obtain the instructor's signature, and deliver the signed Agreement(s) to the success coach.
+Students need to contact uservices@national.edu prior to the start of each academic term so that the accommodations may be implemented in the online classes.

-Contact the ADA coordinator if an accommodation is not effectively implemented.
-If the request for an accommodation is not granted, contact the ADA coordinator with any questions.
-If a student wishes to have the matter reconsidered, contact the director of student success.
+The student can contact the success coach if an accommodation is not effectively implemented, not granted, to have the matter reconsidered, or with any questions.
 While it is hoped that any concerns can be resolved within the university process, the student may also contact the U.S. Department of Justice, Civil Rights Division.